Introduction to Income Taxes for Uber Drivers

 4g.
 Vehicle Expenses: Entering your Vehicle Information

-There are various ways you can determine the value such as looking up the ‘book value’.
+There are various ways you can determine the value of your car such as looking up the ‘book value’.

 - If you purchased the vehicle in 2018 and its cost was $30,000 or less, then use Class 10.